lgaspardboulinc31/Teaching/Qlife_SpringSchool/README.md

 ### Environment

 The workshop was tested on R version 4.4.2 "Pile of Leaves" with an R environment built using renv package.
 We provide in the folder the `renv.lock` file to build it again and run the workshop.
+The notebook takes about 40min to compile on MacBook Pro Apple M1 with 32Gb memory.